matadur/flow-db-admin/README.md

 Meteor Flow DB Admin
 ============
-`$ meteor add sach:flow-db-admin`
+`$ meteor add matadur:flow-db-admin`

-A fork of yogiben:admin package to work with flow-router instead of iron:router
+A fork of sach:flow-db-admin package, which was a fork of yogiben:admin package to work with flow-router instead of iron:router

+matadur:flow-db-admin adds a few minor fixes and updates. see the changelog for details.

 A complete admin dashboard solution for meteor built off the [kadira:flow-router](https://github.com/kadirahq/flow-router), [kadira:blaze-layout](https://github.com/kadirahq/blaze-layout), [alanning:roles](https://github.com/alanning/meteor-roles/) and [aldeed:autoform](https://github.com/aldeed/meteor-autoform) packages and frontend from the open source admin dashboard template, [Admin LTE](https://github.com/almasaeed2010/AdminLTE).